dmitmel/crosscode.info/docs/mods/installing-mods.md

 _See also [this section](installing-ccloader.md#very-important-note-dont-use-the-green-clone-or-download-button) of the CCLoader installation guide_

-Unless explicitely stated otherwise in the mod's README, **when actually downloading mods you should always check first for released versions**, or "releases" for short.
+Unless explicitly stated otherwise in the mod's README, **when actually downloading mods you should always check first for released versions**, or "releases" for short.
 Most mod authors use GitHub for storing source code and distributing releases where you can access the page with changelogs and downloads through these links:

 ![github-mod-releases.png](media/github-mod-releases.png)